akielaries/openGPMP/README.md

 on using these tools in your own project.

 # Modules
+These modules are tested by compiling a test driver file with a main() function against the source `.cpp` file of the respective module, running a suite of afl tools against the compiles binaries.
+To analyze for memory leaks, within the Makefile of the project, there are checks using valgrind, for unit testing I made use of googletest (Google produces some fun OSS), there are suites of cases testing each module.

 Module | Build Status | Unit Tests | Fuzzing |
 -------|--------------|------------|---------|
 Arithmetic          | ![Arith](https://github.com/akielaries/RM-pkg/actions/workflows/arith.yml/badge.svg)    | ![Arith](https://github.com/akielaries/RM-pkg/actions/workflows/t_arith.yml/badge.svg) | *Coming Soon* |